 Stretch marks may appear as pinkish or reddish streaks, mostly around your breasts, tummy, or thighs, as your skin stretches more and faster during pregnancy.
-This is because of your extra weight and #baby ’s growth.
+This is because of your extra weight and Your Baby ’s growth.
 In addition, you have higher hormone levels which may disrupt your skin proteins, making your skin thinner.
 Almost 90% of pregnant women will experience stretch marks.

 What can I do?

 There may not be anything you can do to prevent stretch marks, but you can try to minimize them by avoiding putting on too much weight too quickly, exercising regularly, and drinking plenty of water.
 After birth, the marks usually fade and become silvery white or brown lines.
 It can take up to six months for this to happen.
 Try to look at stretch marks as something positive.
-You’re growing your little #baby after all!
+You’re growing your little Your Baby after all!